zbjornson/libuv/docs/src/fs.rst

 allowed to be NULL.
 If the callback is NULL the request is completed synchronously, otherwise it will be performed asynchronously.

-All file operations are run on the threadpool.
+All asynchronous file operations are run on the threadpool, except when io_uring is available.
 See :ref:`threadpool` for information on the threadpool size.
+When available (Linux kernel v5.2 and later), io_uring is used for `uv_fs_fsync`, as well as for `uv_fs_read` and `uv_fs_write` when the `offset` parameter is not -1 (i.e. when performing a positional read/write).

 .. note::
      On Windows `uv_fs_*` functions use utf-8 encoding.